-Character Usage

-I Separates the components of a file's pathname.

-(Tilde) symbolizes your home directory when used by itself.
+Character Usage / Separates the components of a file's pathname. ~ (Tilde) symbolizes your home directory when used by itself.
 When used together with a user ID, ~ symbolizes that user's home directory.
-For example:

-~valerie/.tcshrc

-refers to user VALERIE's .tcshrc file.

-- When used as a component of a pathname, indicates the working directory. - ..
-When used as a component of a pathname, indicates the parent directory. - ?
-Used as a wildcard character that can match any one character, except a leading dot (.). - Used as a wildcard character that can match a sequence of zero or more characters, except a leading dot (.).
+For example: ~valerie/.tcshrc refers to user VALERIE's .tcshrc file. • When used as a component of a pathname, indicates the working directory. •• When used as a component of a pathname, indicates the parent directory. ?
+Used as a wildcard character that can match any one character, except a leading dot (.).
+Hand as a wildrawd shaw atom that any watch a source of source or

+Used as a wildcard character that can match a sequence of zero or more characters, except a leading dot (.).